 A federally licensed dealer must also post a notice, conspicuously at the entrances, exits and points of sale on the premises of his or her business, stating “[y]ou may be criminally and civilly liable for any harm caused by a person less than 18 years of age who lawfully gains unsupervised access to your firearm if unlawfully stored.”2

-- Applicable to both licensed and unlicensed sellers of firearms, see the Michigan Private Sales section;
+- Applicable to both licensed and unlicensed sellers of firearms, see the Universal Background Checks in Michigan section;

 - Requiring firearms dealers to conduct a background check on the purchaser, see the Michigan Background Checks section;